Joro1144/AwesomeWFUpdated/README.md

 # Awesome-WEBFISHING
-Links and stuff related to Webfishing.
+Links and stuff related to [WEBFISHING](https://store.steampowered.com/app/3146520/WEBFISHING/).

 If you know of any other sites/links I haven't added, make a pull request!
 --------------------